ProjectLibertyLabs/gateway/README.md

 # 📖 Gateway Services <a name="about-project"></a>

-Gateway is a collection of services that helps make interacting with Frequency easy as working with any web2 API!
+Gateway is a collection of services that helps make interacting with Frequency as easy as working with any web2 API!

 <!-- Mermaid Arch maps -->